HongruCai/PersonalWAB/README.md

 ### Leaderboard Submission

-When running run.py to test your model, the script will automatically save the complete task execution results.
+When running `run.py`, the script will automatically save the detailed task execution results.
 This includes the agent's prompts, actions, function accuracy (Function Acc), result accuracy (Res Acc), and other relevant information.

 - After testing, the program will generate a detailed result file with all the execution data.
 - Upload this complete result file to an online storage service such as Google Drive or OneDrive.
-- Once uploaded, please submit the download link through the provided Google Form.
+- Once uploaded, please submit the download link through the provided [Google Form](https://forms.gle/UQdxUG8f28xbRd5Z8).
 - Ensure that the result file is accessible via the shared link, and that it contains all relevant information for evaluation and ranking on the leaderboard.